ngsankha/wetunes-android/readme.txt

 The app WeTunes is for the Android platform that allows us to socialise, rate and suggest music among our friends to incorporate a vibrant community feeling while listening to music.

+WeTunes in action can be seen https://www.youtube.com/watch?v=6b4rAJXQ1I4

-This was made for the Appsurd Competition at Techfest 2012, IIT Bombay.
+This was made for the Android App Development Competition at Techfest 2012, IIT Bombay.

 Building Wetunes
 ----------------